Jonathan-Chandra/3DPrinter/README.md

 | Front Brace (Printed for 18 hours with 102g of filament)                  | $3.65      |
 | MOSFET mounts (Printed for approximately 40 minutes with 10g of filament) | $0.05      |
 | ***Total***                                                               | $177.70    |

+### Summary

+As of today, (January 2021), the Anet A8 has lost its competitive edge in my personal opinion.
+With the upgrades I've installed, the printer quickly approaches the $200 price.
+Personally, I would consider the Ender 3 by Creality which includes a metal frame, making it more rigid and likely creating a higher quality print and a lower failure rate.
+This is not to say I have "buyers remorse".
+The Anet A8 was a great learning experience and construction with low economic risk.
+However, I wouldn't purchase it again due to what I've stated above.
+Nevertheless, this printer has caused personal interest in FDM 3D printers, and in the future, I'll likely build a custom 3D printer with personally sourced parts, which will be posted later.

+#### What about print quality?

+Well, print quality was *okay*.
+I think it can suit the needs of some, but not many and certainly not 3D printer enthusiasts.
+In other words, this isn't the printer someone should buy as their 2nd printer, or 3rd, etc. Can you get it functioning well enough to print figurines or props for cosplay?
+Yes, especially if you plan on sanding and painting your prints, which will hide imperfections.
+Can you get it to print well enough to do gears, bearings, and smaller mechanically functioning tools?
+I doubt it.
+This printer has issues with smaller models.
+One may argue that I haven't configured the printer well enough and this may be true, but I feel that the amount of work and the inconsistent results have not made it a viable candidate.
+In short, you probably will never get it to print consistently and as well as, say a Prusa i3, but then again, you get what you pay for.

+To a printer enthusiast, the printer quality is probably poor, but there are machines that print worse out there, and if you're willing to have patience, you can get fair prints.
+Don't expect it to have good prints right after assembly.
+Especially if you're new to printing, expect to break a part here or there.
+The first time I assembled it, I broke a hot end.
+Luckily, the part was not expensive.
+Doing so on a name brand hot end would have been significantly more.

+#### Buyer Beware!

+You need **a lot** of patience and time.
+Can this turn people away from 3D printing? **Absolutely.** If you get easily frustrated, take the extra time to budget and save up, and buy a different machine.
+Not only does it take time to build, but it's likely you'll get a lot of failed prints in the beginning.
+Each printer is different and manufacturing of the kit yields inconsistencies from product to product.
+Therefore, there isn't an exact guide on how to configure your personal printer.
+Has this printer turned me away from 3D printing? **No.** This being said, I don't plan on using this printer forever, and intend to build my own using various sources for design ideas and parts.
+This will also be published on Github on a different repo.

+In the meantime, happy printing!